All guides

 A good first-product test: can a cold viewer describe what your product does in one sentence after watching 5 seconds of your ad?
 If not, pick a simpler product or a simpler cut.

-Your first ad is ten minutes away.
+Your next ad idea is ten minutes away.